SharveshSubhash/Semantic_Cuda_optimized_Visual_Slam/README.md

 ros2 topic hz /fmu/out/sensor_combined   # expected ~200 Hz
 ```

-## tf you must publish
+## tf We must publish

 cuVSLAM publishes `odom → base_frame` automatically.
 You must add the static
-transforms between your robot links, the camera, and (if fusing) the IMU.
+transforms between the robot links, the camera, and (if fusing) the IMU.

 ```bash
 # camera_link is the cuVSLAM base_frame in the launch file.